Graham Feakes: Life and career

-Feakes, born in Adelaide in 1930, joined the Australian Public Service in the Department of External Affairs in 1951.
+Feakes, born in Adelaide on 20 March 1930, joined the Australian Public Service in the Department of External Affairs in 1951.
 He said that his motivation for joining the department was in part due to years spent traveling widely for his father's work as a child.

 In 1969, Feakes became Australian Ambassador to Cambodia.
 During his time as ambassador in Phnom Penh, he felt some level of anxiety and concern for his family's safety.

 From 1972 to 1974, Feakes was assistant secretary in charge of policy research at the Department of Foreign Affairs.
 He was then promoted to first assistant secretary of the South Asia division in 1974.

 Between 1976 and 1980, Feakes was the Australian High Commissioner to Malaysia.

 In 1984, Feakes was appointed Australian High Commissioner to India and non-resident ambassador to Nepal.
 After his appointment ended in 1990, he was made Chairman of the first Australia-India Council Board in 1992.

+Feakes died at his home in Sydney on 3 December 1994, at the age of 64.